martinrotter/rssguard/resources/docs/Documentation.md

 Here you can find some useful insights into RSS Guard's modus operandi.

 ## CLI
 RSS Guard offers CLI (command line interface).
-For overview if its features, run `rssguard --help` in your terminal.
+For overview of its features, run `rssguard --help` in your terminal.
 You will see the overview of the interface.

 ```
 RSS Guard

 Options:
   -l, --log <log-file>           Write application debug log to file.
+Note that
+                                 logging to file may slow application down.
+  -d, --data <user-data-folder>  Use custom folder for user data and disable
+                                 single instance application mode.
+  -s, --no-single-instance       Allow running of multiple application
+                                 instances.
   -?, -h, --help                 Displays help on commandline options.
   --help-all                     Displays help including Qt specific options.
   -v, --version                  Displays version information.
 ```

 ## Cleaning database